ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/data-scientist.md

 This solution packet shows how to create and refine data, train R models, and perform scoring on the SQL Server machine.
 The final scored database table in SQL Server gives the recommendations for **how** and **when** to contact each lead.
 This data is then visualized in PowerBI.
 Also in PowerBI is a summary of the success of the recommendations after your new campaign has completed (shown in this template with simulated data).

-Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while [pushing the compute to the SQL Server machine](https://msdn.microsoft.com/en-us/library/mt604885.aspx).
+Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx" target=_blank">pushing the compute to the SQL Server machine</a>.
 They can then deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures.
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent.

 This solution packet includes the R code a data scientist would develop in the **R** folder.
 It shows the stored procedures (.sql files) that can be deployed in the **SQLR** folder.
 Finally, there are four PowerShell scripts (.ps1 files) that automate the running of the SQL code.